 Remote Feng Shui is an advancement brought about by the pandemic.
-Having studied the floor plans with accompanying photos/videos and looked at the site on Google Earth, I can conduct a remote Feng Shui appraisal.
+Having studied Bella’s floor plans with accompanying photos/videos and looked at the site on Google Earth, I am ready to conduct a remote Feng Shui appraisal for her home ‘down under’ from my office in the UK.
 After touring the property together online, recommendations for a happy, healthy, harmonious home can follow by email.

 My Aussie client was using Feng Shui before we met online for a remote Feng Shui consultation.
 Bella recently bought a beautiful home with a terraced garden in Sydney but was in a quandary about moving in.
 She reached out to me by email having read my blogs.
 Feng Shui is popular in Australia and there are many traditional Chinese practitioners there.

 However, Bella’s local Chinese Feng Shui expert had expressed several misgivings about their purchase.
 She had turned to me for a second opinion.
 Bella was forthcoming and responsive to my requests for floor plans and photos.
-This meant I was well-attuned to the property and in a strong position to help her.
+I became well-attuned to the property and in a strong position to help her with these.
 Plus the Estate Agent’s video, used to sell the house, came in handy.

 Missing wealth corner

-The Bagua is a tool we use in Feng Shui to diagnose the underlying cause of problems and to inform us what ‘cures’ to employ.
+In Feng Shui we use the Bagua as a tool to diagnose the underlying cause of problems.
+This informs us what ‘cures’ to employ.
 The Bagua is a 9-grid square composed of 8 distinct areas or ‘houses’.
 It is arranged around a central square – the heart of the home (the chi centre).
 It is commonly presented as an octagon (according to Taoist cosmology), although a square grid is often easier to work with.

 Each square represents an essential component to living a good life.
 Other Bagua houses include Love & Marriage, Work & Career, Creativity & Children.
 In an ideal world we would strive to give equal attention to each house.
 At a minimum we should maintain a healthy balance between them all in order to get the most out of life.